jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   into this so you're not spread among five review books.
 * You'll definitely want a hard copy to annotate, but also a PDF version for text search
+* Consider cutting off the binding so you can put it into a 3-ring binder for protection and to easily lay flat.
+For each module in school, pull out only the relevant section.
+I did this at Staples for $3, but be sure to ask them to slice very close to the binding, otherwise you lose some of the inner marginal text.

 ### [Pathoma](//www.pathoma.com): pathology review   {#pathoma}